cherimarie/custom_learning_plan/readme.md

 Fork this repository.
 Add my repo as an upstream remote connection so you can update content from me as necessary.
 Complete your work within your fork.
 For assignments that require retrofitting an existing project, submit the work by pasting a link to the Pull Request that contains the work in the existing repo to the assignment page.

 ## Assignments
-Assignments can be done in whatever order the student chooses, unless otherwise specified.
+Assignments can be done in whatever order the student chooses, unless otherwise specified, though they tend to build in complexity within each section.
 At least one should be completed per week.
 Student will submit a pull request to their fork of this repo (or an external, pre-existing repo for retrofit assignments) for each assignment, and recieve code review there.

 ### HTML & CSS